llayer/AIErrorLogAnalysis/preprocessing/README.md

 ### 1. Tokenization

 The tokenization step uses the NLTK wordbank tokenizer, considers only unique messages and saves them in chunks.

+### 2. Cleaning

+The cleaning step filters out low frequency words, special characters, cleans the tokens and saves the result in chunks.